 Depending on the odds you choose you’ll need more or less winning outcomes to break even or land a profit when you’ve wagered on such permutations, although recovering a significant proportion of your investment isn’t too bad in some cases.

 A banker refers to a prediction that is very likely to happen in the sports betting realm.
 At the same time, a banker is an option for systems bets that allows the users to define predictions that will be found on all the betting combinations.

-Usually, in order to be able to use this option you’ll have to change the bet type from Standard to Banker and make sure you’ve got at least three selections on the betting slip.
-Some sort of checkboxes should appear on the left or right of your predictions (William Hill, Paddy Power, Sky Bet, Sun Bets, Stan James, Sportingbet etc. all got their own way of allowing you to use bankers).
-The selections you will mark will become bankers, meaning that they will be added to every single combination, so there will be less bets at bigger odds.
-However, the banker selections must win in order for any of the perms to generate earnings.
-You can choose one or more bankers on a betting slip, but first let’s see an example of how betting bankers work:
+Usually, to be able to use this option, you’ll have to change the bet type from Standard to Banker and make sure you’ve got at least three selections on the betting slip.
+Some checkboxes should appear on the left or right of your predictions (William Hill, Paddy Power, Sky Bet, Sun Bets, Stan James, Sportingbet etc. all got their way of allowing you to use bankers).
+The selections you will mark will become bankers, meaning that they will be added to every single combination, so there will be fewer bets at bigger odds.
+However, the banker selections must win for any of the perms to generate earnings.
+You can choose one or more bankers on a betting slip, but first, let’s see an example of how betting bankers work: